-A sea-level rise buffer area shall be added to required new development habitat buffers if necessary to allow for the migration of wetlands and other shoreline habitats caused by sea-level rise over the anticipated duration of the development.
+A sea-level rise buffer area shall be added to required new development habitat buffers if necessary to allow for the migration of wetlands and other shoreline habitats caused by sea-level rise over the anticipated duration (economic life) of the development.
+Habitats include all wetlands, riparian, intertidal/shoreline and terrestrial ESHAs as defined by the Coastal Act.
+The sea-level rise projection considered shall be determined for the type of development from CalNRA and OPC (2018) guidance or the latest update.
 Except for temporary uses, as described below, uses and development within sea-level rise buffer areas shall be limited to minor passive recreational uses, with fencing, de-siltation or erosion control facilities, or other improvements deemed necessary to protect the habitat, to be located in the upper (upland) half of the buffer area.
 Water quality features such as drainage swales required to support new development shall not be constructed in wetland buffers.
-Temporary uses may also be placed in the sea-level rise buffer area until such time as sea-level rise causes the wetlands or other shoreline habitat to migrate to within 100 feet of the temporary uses, at which time, they shall be removed.
+Temporary uses may also be placed in the sealevel rise buffer area until such time as sea-level rise causes the wetlands or other shoreline habitat to migrate to within 100 feet of the temporary uses, at which time, they shall be removed.
 All permanent habitat and buffers identified shall be permanently conserved or protected through a deed restriction, open space easement or other suitable device.